IThinkthisisKazan/imagedataset/README.md

 ## Description

-**Example of how the package works and how attributes are filled in**
+**Example of how the package works**

 ![qxZVmKWq_2g](https://user-images.githubusercontent.com/56004530/101323835-55b4a600-387a-11eb-88c7-78e51804db35.jpg)

-This code is for creating datasets.
+The package is designed to create a set of images.
-Which will receive by request in the Chroome browser and then save them in the specified folder
+Images are downloaded from the Chrome browser and saved in the folder you specify

 ![screenshot](https://user-images.githubusercontent.com/56004530/101624363-e8944280-3a2a-11eb-9d56-f352b0336ca9.jpg)

-At the end of the module, you get folders that contain images on the subject of the request.
-And a separate folder that contains a common set of images and two folders are folders that contain the percentage of images
+After completing the package, you get three folders for testing, training, and validation

 ## How to use package